 Inverse-Square-Law Force: Forces in nature (qualitative).
-Central forces, Potential energy and force between a point mass and spherical shell, a point mass and solid sphere, gravitational and electrostatic self-energy.
+Central forces, Torque due to central forces and conservation of angular momentum for central force and it's consequences.
+Potential energy and force between a point mass and spherical shell, a point mass and solid sphere, gravitational and electrostatic self-energy.
 Two body problem and concept of reduced mass.
 Motion of a body under central force, equation of orbit in inverse-square force field.
-Kepler's laws and their derivation.
+Kepler's laws